svott03/blogArch/README.md

                         <-> text-filter

-In this system, we use a SQL database as we have relational data (ie entry querying is relies on username).
+In this system, we use a SQL database (PostgreSQL) as we have relational data (ie entry querying is relies on username).

+Features: password encryption, sql db, JWT???

+Want: Docker + K8s + Redis Cache?